salarcode/BinaryBuffers/README.md

 ```

 ## Additional Goodies
-Use `StreamBufferWriter` as a drop in replacement for `BinaryWriter` to get 5% ~ 10% improvement in performance.
+Use `StreamBufferWriter` as a drop in replacement for `BinaryWriter` to gain ~10% improvement in performance.

 Use `StreamBufferReader` as a drop in replacement for `BinaryReader`.
 Note that there is no performance benefit in using `StreamBufferReader`, it just helps widen the use of `IBufferReader`.

-Use `ResetBuffer` method in `BinaryBufferReader` instead of creating a new one and have less allocations!
+Use `ResetBuffer` method in `BinaryBufferReader` and `BinaryBufferWriter` instead of creating a new one and have less allocations!

 # Benchmarks

-Benchmarks shows up to 59% improvement in writing and 32% in reading.
+Benchmarks shows up to **75%** improvement in writing and **32%** in reading.

 | BinaryBufferReader |     |     |     |     |
 | --- | --- | --- | --- | --- |